 You can also use raw sorrel leaves like you would an herb - chopped up and added to legumes (beans and lentils are natural friends of sorrel) or eggs, or as an addition to yogurt or sour cream as a refreshing, lemony dip.
 Here's a super fun list of 50 things to do with sorrel from Chocolate and Zucchini.

-Cooking reduces sorrel’s oxalic acid content, and it also makes the leaves soft and rich and delicious, like really good spinach.
-Highlight sorrel’s lemony flavor by pairing it with fish or shellfish – like this whole fish stuffed with sorrel or this salmon with sorrel sauce.
-Or as a sauce for scallops – yum.
-The historic sorrel-based “greensauce” was commonly paired with veal; here is the German version that Saveur magazine claims is delicious with boiled vegetables (I believe them).
+Cooking reduces sorrel's oxalic acid content, and it also makes the leaves soft and rich and delicious, like really good spinach.
+Highlight sorrel's lemony flavor by pairing it with fish or shellfish - like this salmon with sorrel sauce.
+Or as a sauce for scallops - yum.
+The historic sorrel-based "greensauce" was commonly paired with veal; here is the German version that Saveur magazine claims is delicious with boiled vegetables (I believe them).
 But probably the most common way to cook sorrel, across many different cultures, is in soup.
 Green borscht (aka sorrel soup) is an Eastern European spring delicacy, usually garnished with sour cream, hard-boiled egg and/or croutons.
 French versions of sorrel soup usually involve liberal amounts of cream and butter (surprise, surprise), both of which serve to temper its distinctive bite.
 Sorrel soups may be served hot or chilled, as in this version by Kurt Michael Friese.
 Sorrel is also used in Vietnamese cuisine (probably introduced by the French); called Rau Chua, it is used in herb plates (accompaniments to many Vietnamese dishes, such as soups or spring rolls).
-Indian cuisine also employs sorrel – as in this yummy-sounding dal with sorrel.
+Indian cuisine also employs sorrel - as in this yummy-sounding dal with sorrel.

 To remove sorrel's bite (if you must), blanch it first.
 Bring a large pot of lightly salted water to a boil.
 Drop in the sorrel leaves and boil for one minute.
 Plunge leaves into a bowl of ice water to stop the cooking.
 Unfortunately, sorrel turns a sort of drab brownish green when cooked; many recipes counter this by adding some quantity of spinach to the recipe to perk things up, color-wise.